-The proposed bill would establish a Sexual Assault Kit Evidence Tracking System within the Department of Public Safety (DPS) to enhance the tracking and management of sexual assault kits (SAKs).
-This system would require medical providers, law enforcement agencies, and accredited crime laboratories to submit information regarding the collection, storage, analysis, and destruction of SAKs.
-The bill mandates that the system track the location and status of each kit, allowing various entities involved in the forensic process to update and monitor the SAKs.
-Additionally, it would enable victims to anonymously track their SAKs and receive notifications about their status, including advance notice of destruction.
+This bill proposes the establishment of a Sexual Assault Kit Evidence Tracking System (System) within the Department of Public Safety (DPS) to enhance the tracking and management of sexual assault kits (SAKs).
+The new provisions require that medical providers, law enforcement agencies, and accredited crime laboratories submit information regarding SAKs into the System.
+The System will track the location and status of each SAK, including its collection, storage, analysis, and destruction.
+Additionally, it will allow various entities involved in the chain of custody, as well as victims, to update and receive notifications about the status of their SAKs, including advance notice of destruction.

-The bill also stipulates that records entered into the tracking system are confidential, accessible only to the victim and authorized personnel involved in the management of the SAKs.
+The bill also stipulates that records entered into the System are confidential, accessible only to the victim and authorized personnel involved in the management of SAK evidence.
 It defines key terms such as "law enforcement agency" and "public accredited crime laboratory" in alignment with existing statutes.
-Overall, the bill aims to improve transparency and accountability in the handling of sexual assault evidence, thereby supporting victims and enhancing the effectiveness of law enforcement responses.
+Overall, the bill aims to improve transparency and accountability in the handling of sexual assault evidence, thereby supporting victims and enhancing the investigative process.

 Statutes affected: